In Depth Baby Product Reviews Led by a Pediatrician

 Is your little one a daredevil exploring every cabinet and door in your home?
 We tested 8 of the most popular babyproofing kits on the market to find the best options for whole-home and individual rooms that work well and are budget-friendly.
 Finding an excellent babyproofing kit could be the next move on your list.
 Don't wait until your little one is crawling and exploring; babyproof now to stay ahead of the game.
 After months of research and hands-on testing, we think we've found a solution for every family and need, no matter your budget.

 Before your little one starts to move and explore, you should outfit your home with basic childproofing and other safety equipment designed to keep little ones out of harm's way.
-We've tested top-rated cabinet locks, the best edge guards, our favorite baby gates, and more to find the best options for keeping little ones safe.
+We've tested top-rated cabinet locks, edge guards, our favorite baby gates, and more to find the best options for keeping little ones safe.

 Editor's Note: We updated this childproofing review on May 31, 2024, reviewing current pricing and availability.
 We also include recommendations for alternative options to our top award winners.